awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver-windows.md

 1. Open the folder where you downloaded the driver and launch the installation file\.
 Follow the instructions to install the driver and reboot your instance as required\.

 1. Disable the built\-in display adapter using Device Manager\.
-Install Media Foundation and Quality Windows Audio Video Experience\.
+Install the Windows features Media Foundation and Quality Windows Audio Video Experience\.

 1. To verify that the GPU is working correctly, check Device Manager\.